View Document Text

 investment, LNW is dependent upon information and data obtained through voluntary or third-party

-reporting that may be incomplete, inaccurate or unavailable, which could cause LNW to incorrectly assess a
+reporting that may be incomplete, inaccurate or unavailable, which could cause LNW to incorrectly assess an

-investment’s ESG practices and/or related risks and opportunities.
-ESG-related practices differ by region,
+investment’s practices and/or related risks and opportunities.
+Impact-related practices differ by region,

-industry and issue and are evolving accordingly, and a company’s ESG-related practices or the Adviser’s
+industry and issue and are evolving accordingly, and a company’s impact-related practices or the Adviser’s

 assessment of such practices may change over time.